5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- For macOS Mojave/Catalina: `EF070000`(0x7EF)
 	- For macOSHigh Sierra: `FF030000` (0x3FF)

-	**NOTE**: Disabling SIP is mandatory if you want to run macOS Monterey in order to install and use patched-in Intel HD 4000 Drivers!
+	**NOTE**: Disabling SIP is mandatory if you want to run macOS Monterey or newer in order to install and use patched-in Intel HD 4000 Drivers!

 4. Under `SystemProductName`, select the correct SMBIOS for your CPU:
 	-  For Intel i7: `MacBookPro10,1`